Reducing the Electronics Environmental Impact

 What Is EECONE About?

-EECONE is a European consortium – the European ECOsystem for greeN Electronics – that aims to position Europe as a model for sustainable and circular electronics.
-EECONE's main objective is to reduce electronic waste (e-waste) in Europe – gathering 48 entities from 16 European countries – and following a key objective of the European Green Deal and the Circular Economy Action Plan (3.1.
-Electronics and ICT).
+EECONE, the European ECOsystem for greeN Electronics, is a consortium that aims to engage European leaders in sustainable and circular electronics.
+EECONE's main objective is to reduce electronic waste (e-waste) – gathering 48 entities from 16 European countries – and following a key objective of the European Green Deal and the Circular Economy Action Plan.

 e-waste generated in 2022